workframers/garamond/README.md

-  -m, --message MESSAGE          Commit message for git tag -g, --group-id GROUP-ID        Update the pom.xml file with this <groupId> value -a, --artifact-id ARTIFACT-ID  Update the pom.xml file with this <artifactId> value
+  -m, --message MESSAGE          Commit message for git tag -g, --group-id GROUP-ID        Update the pom.xml file with this <groupId> value -a, --artifact-id ARTIFACT-ID  Update the pom.xml file with this <artifactId> value -u, --scm-url URL              Update the pom.xml's <scm> tag with this <url> value
-      --force-version VERSION    Use this value for the pom.xml <version> tag
+      --force-version VERSION    Use this version number instead of relying on git describe

 With no increment type, garamond will print the current version number and exit.